United Electrical, Radio and Machine Workers of America: UE reshapes itself

-The Republic Plant Occupation of 2008
+Republic plant occupation of 2008

-On December 5, 2008, members of UE Local 1110 at Republic Windows and Doors in Chicago, when the plant closed with only three days notice to the employees, occupied the plant in protest of the closing and company's failure to pay employees their accrued vacation pay, and payments required under the federal Worker Adjustment and Retraining Notification Act.
-The WARN Act requires 60 days notice of a plant closing, or 60 days pay if timely notice is not given.
+On December 5, 2008, members of UE Local 1110 at Republic Windows and Doors in Chicago, when the plant closed with only three days' notice to the employees, occupied the plant in protest of the closing and company's failure to pay employees their accrued vacation pay, and payments required under the federal Worker Adjustment and Retraining Notification Act.
+The WARN Act requires 60 days' notice of a plant closing, or 60 days pay if timely notice is not given.
 The workers' action drew extensive media coverage and attracted wide support, including from US President-elect Barack Obama, and Illinois Governor Rod Blagojevich banned state business with Bank of America, because the bank's cancellation of the company's line of credit had prompted the shutdown.
 Protest demonstrations at Bank of America branches took place in dozens of US cities during the sit-in.
 On December 10 the union members voted to end the occupation after Republic, Bank of America, JPMorgan Chase, and the union negotiated a settlement that paid each worker eight weeks wages, plus all accumulated vacation pay, and health insurance for two months.

 Two months later a California window manufacturer, Serious Materials, purchased the former Republic plant and reopened it, reinstating the union workers to their jobs in order of seniority and signing a labor contract with UE Local 1110 that was substantially the same as the union's former contract with Republic.

-In April 2009 Vice President Joe Biden visited the plant and met with company officials and union leaders, praising the reopening of the plant as "a big deal."
+In April 2009 Vice President Joe Biden visited the plant and met with company officials and union leaders, praising the reopening of the plant as "a big deal".

 In February 2012 Serious Materials management announced the plant's immediate closing.
 The news was unexpected and the union responded in the same way it had four years prior.
-Despite its drastic diminution - Serious Materials had called back 75 of the plant's 250 employees, with only 38 employed by the closing's announcement - workers successfully negotiated an agreement with management by that night.
+Despite its drastic diminution – Serious Materials had called back 75 of the plant's 250 employees, with only 38 employed by the closing's announcement – workers successfully negotiated an agreement with management by that night.
 Assistance and publicity coincided with the Occupy movement in Chicago, members of which came to the plant.
 The union agreed to 90 days of employment before the plants closing.

+On August 27, 2019, UE endorsed the 2020 presidential campaign of Bernie Sanders.

+Emergency Workplace Organizing Committee

+In 2020, UE and Democratic Socialists of America founded the Emergency Workplace Organizing Committee (EWOC) to "help workers organize" by developing training programs and connecting labor organizers with appropriate resources.
+Jacobin attributed various labor organizing drive and union election victories to the assistance of EWOC organizers, and has noted EWOC for supporting labor militancy.